max1220/MCHPRS-RSC/README.md

 The `rsc_api.lua` CGI script wraps the RSC API for the web, enabling extensions to be written in JavaScript for the browser.

+> [!NOTE]
-This fork is *not in any way* officially associated with the official MCHPRS project.
+> This fork is *not in any way* officially associated with the official MCHPRS project.

+> [!WARNING]
+> Currently there are no permission checks on being able to listen to an arbitrary port!
+> In it's current state it might not be suitable for public hosting.

+> [!WARNING]
+> Assume access to an RSC connection means full access to a MCHPRS plot!
+> There is no authentication at the moment!